americanexpress/holocron/packages/holocron-module-route/README.md

 ];
 ```

-#### Lifecycle Methods
+#### Module Lifecycle Hooks

-These are a few methods that can be attached to modules loaded as `ModuleRoute`s.
+These are a few statics that can be attached to modules loaded as `ModuleRoute`s.

 ##### `childRoutes`